oxyno-zeta/s3-proxy/docs/feature-guide/templates.md

 - `requestScheme` with `http.Request` input in order to get the scheme from incoming request
 - `requestHost` with `http.Request` input in order to get the hostname from incoming request
 - `include` with template name defined in helpers and context in order to execute a template with the ability to save result in a variable, use it pipelines, ...
 (Imported from [Helm](https://helm.sh/docs/howto/charts_tips_and_tricks/#using-the-include-function)).
 Example: `{{ $var := include "defined-name" . }}`
+- `toJson` will allow to transform a string to a JSON compatible one
+- `toYaml` will allow to transform a string to a YAML compatible one

 ## Helpers